Phases of Concussion Recovery

 Phase 1 of concussion recovery

-In the first 1 to 5 days after a concussion, it is important for the child to:
+One to five days after a concussion, it is important for your child to:

 - Watching TV

 - Physical activity other than an easy walk

 Receive medication.
 Physical symptoms, such as a headache and neck pain, are common.
 You can give your child over-the-counter medications, as directed by your doctor or emergency room physician.
 Your child will need to stay calm and rest their brain, so pain management is important.

 Stay home from school and sports.
 Your provider will let you know when it’s safe for your child to return to school and sports.
 They will be given modifications they will need to use when they resume these activities.

 During days two to ten after their injury, your child may:

 Return to daily activities.
 Your child can begin to resume activities of daily living and tolerate limited amounts of screen time, reading and very light physical activity.